 Yes, directors liabilities may include if you:

-- continue to trade knowing your business insolvent;
+- Continue to trade knowing your business is insolvent;

-- If the above does not apply to you, then, your liability for any of the company debts limited to the money you invested in the business.
-If your business remains insolvent and enters into an insolvency procedure, then the creditors, therefore, will only be able to recover money owed via the business’s bank accounts and the sale of its assets.
+- If the above does not apply to you, then your liability for any of the company debts is limited to the money you invested in the business.
+If your business remains insolvent and enters into an insolvency procedure, then the creditors, therefore, will only recover money owed via the business’s bank accounts and the sale of its assets.